 These intriguing pieces seamlessly fuse macro photography with naturally occurring oil sands which creates a multi-dimensional viewing experience

-Lucas Seaward is a Canadian painter, photographer who has always been fascinated with the complex relationship between man and nature.
-Inspired by his journey to Fort McMurray in 2009, Lucas discovered the immense scale of the industrial development happening in remote Northern Alberta.
-Conflicted with mixed emotions from the experience Lucas has since been on a mission to advocate responsible development while encouraging awareness of mans growing impact on the planet.
-Today, out of his studio in Alberta, Lucas pursues a reconnection between humanity and nature.
-His paintings combined naturally occurring 100 million year old organic material known as Bitumen ( a.k.a.
-Oil Sands which is used to produce thousands of everyday items ranging from plastics to perfume ) with modern day subject matter.
-His recent works challenge us to observe the inner workings of our way of life and the balance we have to maintain with our surroundings.
+Lucas Seaward is a Canadian painter, photographer, graphic designer who has always been fascinated with the complex relationship between man and nature.
+In 2009 Lucas journeyed to Fort McMurray where he discovered the immense industrial development happening in Northern Alberta.
+Conflicted with mixed emotions of the visit Lucas has since been on a mission to challenge our perceptions of Alberta’s oil sands, advocating open-mindedness while encouraging awareness of man’s growing impact on the planet.
+Today, out of his studio in Edmonton, Lucas pursues a reconnection between humanity and nature with an imaginative new approach to an ancient substance.

 This body of work is an accumulation of seven years of photography taken entirely within walking distance of Fort McMurray.

 Legacy Baryta has two barium sulphate coatings with an industry leading microporous inkjet receptive layer that produces deep, rich blacks (Dmax), expanded colour gamut and gentle tonal gradations.